dwaynethebroc/dwaynethebroc/README.md

 # **Hi, I'm Broc Johnson**

-    A former product manager who would find any excuse to work with the developers, and wouldn't be satisfied until I truly understand the problem.
+    A former product manager who would find any excuse to work with the developers, and wouldn't be satisfied until I truly understood the problem.
 Not content with being only semi-involved in the tech world, I took a leap of faith and quit my job to travel and upskill myself.

     Learning to make dynamic websites has taught me the importance of strong fundamentals, with an emphasis